Art Walks CLT

 Love Connection:

 XO.
 Do you know what that means?
 You have to go way back to possibly the Middle Ages to see some of the first origins of the symbol X which may have represented a KISS.
-O is a bit more complicated but it is commonly used not to represent a HUG.
+O is a bit more complicated but it is commonly used to represent a HUG.

 So.
 Kisses and Hugs.